 Amendments to HKAS 12 Deferred tax related to assets and liabilities arising from a single transaction.
-Amendments to HKAS 12 narrow the scope of the initial recognition exception so that it no longer applies to transactions that give rise to equal taxable and deductible temporary differences, such as leases and decommissioning obligations.
-Therefore, entities are required to recognise a deferred tax asset and a deferred tax liability for temporary differences arising from these transactions.
+Amendments to HKAS 12 narrow the scope of the initial recognition exception in HKAS 12 so that it no longer applies to transactions that give rise to equal taxable and deductible temporary differences, such as leases and decommissioning obligations.
+Therefore, entities are required to recognise a deferred tax asset (provided that sufficient taxable profit is available) and a deferred tax liability for temporary differences arising from these transactions.
 The amendments are effective for annual reporting periods beginning on or after 1 January 2023 and shall be applied to transactions related to leases and decommissioning obligations at the beginning of the earliest comparative period presented, with any cumulative effect recognised as an adjustment to the opening balance of retained profits or other component of equity as appropriate at that date.
 In addition, the amendments shall be applied prospectively to transactions other than leases and decommissioning obligations.
 Earlier application is permitted.
 The amendments are not expected to have any significant impact on the Company's financial statements.

-2.5 SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES 2.5